What Haunted House tour would be complete without a stop at a haunted whorehouse?

-Since we all know and have just addressed with whom you’ll contact over telephone wires should it become apparent that you in fact have harmful apparitions approaching, let’s task listeners with a similar question:
+Since we all know and have just addressed with whom you’d contact over telephone wires should it become apparent that you in fact have harmful apparitions approaching, let’s task listeners with a similar question:

 Yeah, but who do you call when you have Monsters?

-That’s right and at last we come to The Monster Squad.
+That’s right.
+And at last we come to The Monster Squad.
 From the very first CD in 2002, The Monster Squad has been a permanent fixture of Halloween Shindig and remains one of my favorite selections on the playlist.

 Granted, I may be a bit biased but this song is representing hard.
 Let’s check the stats: